simopt-admin/simopt/docs/source/models/trafficsignal.rst

 For example, if a car enters from north and we want to calculate the probability of it going east, first we divide the number from the north column and east row of the node transition weight matrix, which in this example is 1, by the sum of all the values in the north row, which in this case is (2+1+1=4), resulting in a probability of 0.25 or 25%.
-Then, we devide this number by the total of exit roads in the east direction, which when having 2 vein roads, is 1.
+Then, we divide this number by the total of exit roads in the east direction, which when having 2 vein roads, is 1.
 Then we assing the value of 25% to the cell in the N2 row and E1 column.